facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-capture-func-passed-to-jsx.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: Cannot use a mutable function where an immutable value is expected (8:8)
+[ReactForget] InvalidReact: Cannot use a mutable function where an immutable value is expected (8:8)
 ```